sermons/thirsty/slides/slides.md

 ---
 [39](# "ref")
 Now this he said about the **Spirit**, <br>
-whom those who believed in him were to receive,
+whom those who believed in him <br>
+were to receive,

 for as yet the Spirit had **not** been given, <br>
 because Jesus was not yet **glorified**.